Should Children Have an Ethics Code?

 A child without a clear ethical framework does not grow up neutral.

-The “code” becomes whatever gets approval.
+The “code” becomes whatever gains approval.

 Whatever avoids punishment.